Visit to Perito Moreno Glacier

 Among the most well-known glaciers, we find the Uppsala, the largest; the Spegazzini, the highest; and the Perito Moreno, the most famous of all, thanks to the ice breaks that happen every few years, more or less by February.

-To visit the Perito Moreno glacier, we traveled from Buenos Aires to Calafate.
+We traveled from Buenos Aires to Calafate to visit the Perito Moreno glacier.
 Our trip had a stopover in Ushuaia, so it took about 3 hours to arrive.

 The plane was tiny and noisy, and I had never had so many turbulences in my life.
 But it was worth every second!